 In July of 2018, CTK youth and adults attended the ELCA national gathering in Houston with 30,000 other Lutheran youths from around the country.
 It was an amazing experience and we all learned about being the church together.Work Camp or Week of Hope

 is a summer highlight.
-A group of teens (and adults) travel to other areas (recently Pennsylvania, New Jersey)) where they join with church groups from across the US to do home repairs for the elderly and disable or do community serviced.
+A group of teens (and adults) travel to other areas (recently Pennsylvania, New Jersey) where they join with church groups from across the US to do home repairs for the elderly and disabled or do community service.
 The week also includes lively large-group gatherings and time off for recreation.

 Work Camp in 2019 was in Hazlett, NJ and predominantly repaired homes for people who were affected by Hurricane Sandy.